Glavin001/atom-beautify/docs/options.md

 **Description**:

-If in CSS values leading 0s immediately preceeding a decimal should be removed or prevented.
+If in CSS values leading 0s immediately preceding a decimal should be removed or prevented.
 (Supported by Pretty Diff)

 **Example `.jsbeautifyrc` Configuration**